Parabolic problems whose Fujita critical exponent is not given by scaling: Introduction

 Moreover, the following properties hold: \begin{itemize} \item[$\mathrm{(i)}$] Problem \eqref{44} possesses a maximal mild solution with $u(0)=u_0$, where $T_{\max}=T_{\max}(u_0)\leq\infty$.
 Furthermore, either $T_{\max}=\infty$, or else $T_{\max}<\infty$ and

 \item[$\mathrm{(ii)}$] If $u_0\geq0$, then the mild solution $u\geq0$ remains nonnegative for all $t\in[0,T]$. \end{itemize} \end{theorem} \begin{remark} As shown in Theorem \ref{localexistence}, the local existence of a solution to problem (1.1) requires that $p>n/(n-\alpha)$.
-This restriction arises from the nonlocal nature of the nonlinear source term.
+This restriction arises from the nonlocal nature of the nonlinear source term and, in particular, from the use of Lemma \ref{Hardy} combined with H\"older's inequality, and seems to be of a technical nature.
 Consequently, in the case $1<p\leq n/(n-\alpha),$ whether the local solution exists or not remains an open question. \end{remark} It is straightforward to verify that if \( u(t, x) \) is a solution of equation \eqref{44} with initial data \( u_0 \), then for all \( \lambda > 0 \), the rescaled function

 is also a solution, with initial value \( u_\lambda(0,x)=\lambda^{\frac{\beta+\alpha}{p - 1}} u_0(\lambda x) \).
 Moreover, the $L^q$-norm of the rescaled initial data satisfies

 This observation shows that the scaling-invariant Lebesgue exponent for equation \eqref{44} is